FuckingNode/fuckingnode.github.io/docs/manual/kickstart.md

 - Launches your favorite code editor (as defined by your user settings).
 - Adds the project to the FuckingNode list.

+Plus, **if it takes long, you'll receive a [system notification](../learn/notifications.md) once done,** so if it's a large repo you can just switch tabs and focus on something else, and get notified once ready so you can get to coding.

 ## Usage

 Just run the following: